Ask Sara with Sara Troy Aired December 16th on

 We are all flawed, no one escapes that, and this does not mean that we are all bad.
 Life is about learning; it is not by living someone’s unrealistic expectations, but by living by one’s conscience.

 With each generation, we hope and pray that our young would have learned better lessons than us.
 We also hope that they understand that by being in the classroom of life, we all learn in a different way and by different means.
 It is easy to judge our parents for what you perceive as doing wrong, but try to thank them for trying their best in their limited understanding of the world and its ever-evolving ways.

 Children be patient with us as we have been with you.
 Remember we know how hard it is growing up, we did it too.
 We know how hard it is to adjust constantly to life’s new rules.
 That is why I say to you, live by your conscience and do unto to others, as you would like them to do to you.
 Always think positively even when the odds are down, and remember if you will it, the sun will always come up tomorrow.

 TUNE IN HERE FOR INSTANT LISTENING NOW

 This Christmas go out of your way to let your parents know that you appreciate what they have done and have tried to do for you.
-After all odds will be that one day you too will be a parent and all you will wish for, is your own children’s happiness, safety, health and personal abundance.
-Hopefully they will appreciated what you did for them.
+After all, odds will be that one day you too will be a parent and all you will wish for, is your own children’s happiness, safety, health, and personal abundance.
+Hopefully, they will be appreciated what you did for them.

 Remember saying ‘Thank You’ can work miracles.